Be afraid, Barcelona! Real Madrid can afford Haaland and Mbappe | Goal.com

 As many predicted, he wasn't the right man to assume Ronaldo's No.7 shirt.
 There is, however, still plenty of time for Brazilian teenagers Rodrygo and Vinicius Junior to prove their worth at the Bernabeu but there will be another attempt to push Gareth Bale out of the door.

-Bale represents a significant strain on the wage bill and Madrid will be determined to sell him while he still has two years left on his £350,000 (£303k/$377k) per week contract in order to secure as big a transfer fee as possible for a talented but injury-prone player.
+Bale represents a significant strain on the wage bill and Madrid will be determined to sell him while he still has two years left on his £350,000-per-week contract in order to secure as big a transfer fee as possible for a talented but injury-prone player.

-Mbappe obviously represents the ideal replacement, with Perez describing the Frenchman of having been "born to play for Real Madrid".
+Mbappe obviously represents the ideal replacement, with Perez describing the Frenchman as having been "born to play for Real Madrid".

 However, the fans are likely to have to wait a little longer for the arrival of a player that has also spoken openly of his affection for the Blancos.